 Desktop GIS 101: Analyzing Data and Creating Maps

-This seven-hour workshop introduces participants to using a geographic information system (GIS) to analyze data and create maps.
+This seven-hour workshop introduces participants to using geographic information system (GIS) to analyze data and create maps.
 Through a combination of presentations and hands-on exercises, participants will learn basic GIS concepts and the fundamentals of spatial analysis.
 If you are brand new to GIS, Mapping 101 is a better workshop to get started.

 Esri ArcGIS Pro - This is the latest desktop GIS software.
 It uses a ribbon toolbar similar to Microsoft Office products.
-All students, faculty and staff at the University of Minnesota are able to install this software on your personal computer for free.
+All students, faculty, and staff at the University of Minnesota are able to install this software on your personal computer for free.
 If you are new to GIS, this workshop is a good choice for you.

 QGIS - QGIS is an open source application that will be free for you to use after leaving the University.
-QGIS is available for Windows, Mac and Linux based computers.
+QGIS is available for Windows, Mac, and Linux based computers.

 Collector 101: Field Data Collection using Esri's Collector for ArcGIS

 This three-hour workshop offers a hands-on overview of offline data collection using Esri's Collector for ArcGIS app.
 Topics include setting up templates, collecting features in the field, and visualizing data once it's collected.
-Note: Participants are required to provide their own Apple or Android mobile devices.
+Note: Participants are required to provide their own Apple or Android mobile device.

 Imagery 101: Discovering Commercial Satellite Imagery with DigitalGlobe Basemap

-This hour-long workshop introduces participants to DigitalGlobe Basemap, an online application for browsing and downloading global high resolution commercial satellite imagery.
+This hour-long workshop introduces participants to DigitalGlobe Basemap, an online application for browsing and downloading global, high resolution, commercial satellite imagery.
 Topics include a brief overview of resources, current applications of commercial satellite imagery, and practical information on using the Basemap and associated imagery.
 Note: This workshop is not available to participants from outside the University of Minnesota.